gvSIGAssociation/gvnix/_posts/en/2015-10-20-concurso-portalprogramas.md

-gvNIX is a finalist in the category _the greatest growth potential_ in PortalProgramas Awards to Best Free Software 2015.
+gvNIX is the second finalist in the category _the greatest growth potential_ in PortalProgramas Awards to Best Free Software 2015.

 This is the 7th edition of the awards that recognize the free software that